pcl3dv/DuNeRF/README.md

 <div align="center">

-<h1> DuNeRF
+<h1> DuNeRF (ACMMM '24)
-<h2> 3D Reconstruction and New View Synthesis of Indoor Environments based on a Dual Neural Radiance Field </h2>
+<d > 3D Reconstruction and New View Synthesis of Indoor Environments based on a Dual Neural Radiance Field </d>

 </h1>